 - Budd’s cirrhosis – Chronic hepatomegaly secondary to ‘intestinal intoxication‘

-- Hepatic amoebiasis – credited with being the first in England to describe a case of hepatic amoebiasis associated with disentery, following his experience on the Dreadnought
+Hepatic amoebiasis – credited with being the first in England to describe a case of hepatic amoebiasis associated with dysentery, following his experience on the Dreadnought

 - Budd G. Report of twenty cases of malignant cholera: seamen’s hospital-ship, Dreadnought, between the 8th and 28th of October, 1837